Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

   - `frontend_private_ip_subnet_resource_id`: (Optional) An optional string parameter that is the ID of the subnet which should be associated with the IP configuration.
 If desired to use the same subnet for each frontend ip configuration, use frontend\_subnet\_resource\_id, or use frontend\_vnet\_name and frontend\_subnet\_name.
 If for public ip configuration, leave parameter empty/null.
   - `public_ip_address_resource_name`: (Optional) An optional string parameter that is the name of the public ip address to be created AND associated with the Load Balancer.
 Changing this forces a new Public IP to be created.
   - `public_ip_address_resource_id`: (Optional) An optional string parameter that is the ID of a public ip address which should associated with the Load Balancer.
-  - `public_ip_prefix_resource_id`: (Optional) An optional string parameter that is the ID of a public IP prexis which should be associated with the Load Balancer.
+  - `public_ip_prefix_resource_id`: (Optional) An optional string parameter that is the ID of a public IP prefixes which should be associated with the Load Balancer.
 Public IP prefix can only be used with outbound rules
   - `frontend_ip_zones`: (Optional) An optional set of strings that specifies a list of availability zones in which the IP address for this Load Balancer should be located.
   - `tags`: (Optional) = An optional mapping of tags to assign to the individual public IP resource.
   - `create_public_ip_address`: (Optional) An optional boolean parameter to create a new public IP address resource for the Load Balancer